nens/threedi-docs/source/e_2d_tutorial.rst

 #) In the Layers panel, reorder the layers such that the OpenStreetMap layer is below the 3Di schematisation.

-You should now see the DEM, located in southern England.
+You should now see the DEM, located in southern Wales.

 .. _tut_uploading: